While research confirms that marriage leads to increased life satisfaction, it is not without its challenges (Boyce, Wood, & Ferguson, 2016).

-And yet, there is no one-size-fits-all when it comes to relationship interventions, so try out the following worksheets with your clients and see what works well.
+And yet, there is no one-size-fits-all when it comes to couples therapy, so try out the following worksheets with your clients and see what works well.
 Their success may vary depending on personalities and the state of the marriage.

 Seeing the good in a partner

 When things are difficult in a relationship and resentments build up, it is easy to forget the qualities we first saw in a partner.

 Share the Valuing My Partner Worksheet to remind the client what first attracted them to their partner.

 Learning more about your partner early in a relationship (or as part of a building exercise in a long-term relationship) can be fun and rewarding:

 - The About Your Partner Worksheet can either be completed during a conversation between partners or independently and used in a subsequent counseling session.

 - The Relationship Qualities Worksheet captures what each partner enjoys, what they would like to do in the future, and their longer term goals.
 Use the questions during couples’ therapy to build a bank of positive feelings and a list of activities to revisit as a couple.

 Changing the sentence’s subject